avoigtma/openshift-certmonger/README.md

 ##### ConfigMaps holding scripts

-We use a ConfigMap to hold the script code executed by the Job and the CronJob.
+A ConfigMap is used to hold the script code executed by the Job and the CronJob.

-* Use CertMonger to request a certificate from the PKI.
+* Use `certmonger` to request a certificate from the PKI.
-* Use 'oc' to create the route object.
+* Use `oc` to create the route object.

-> Note: *noproxy settings*
+> *noproxy settings*
 >
-> The scripts - depending on environment - may need 'noproxy' settings for successful communication to OpenShift API Server or PKI.
-Please adjust the 'noproxy' settings in the script accordingly.
+> The scripts - depending on environment - may need `noproxy` settings for successful communication to OpenShift API Server or PKI.
+Please adjust the `noproxy` settings in the script accordingly.

-> Note: *Using PKI instead of selfsigned certificates.*
+> *Using PKI instead of selfsigned certificates.*
 >
-> The 'runJob.sh' script is creating self-signed certificates and acts as an example which can run in any OpenShift environment, irrespective of a specific PKI/SCEP server being used.
-The 'podscripts' directory contains an alternate 'runJob_scep-example.sh' script which provides the example of accessing a SCEP server.
+> The `runJob.sh` script is creating self-signed certificates and acts as an example which can run in any OpenShift environment, irrespective of a specific PKI/SCEP server being used.
+The `podscripts` directory contains an alternate `runJob_scep-example.sh` script which provides the example of accessing a SCEP server.

 ```shell
 oc create cm route-creation-script --from-file=runJob.sh=./podscripts/runJob.sh